Slave to the Music (Twenty 4 Seven song): Chart performance

 "Slave to the Music" was a top-10 hit in Denmark, Finland, Germany, the Netherlands, Norway and Sweden.
 Additionally, it was a top-20 hit in Switzerland and a top-30 hit in Belgium.
 The single debuted on the Eurochart Hot 100 at number 84 on 28 August 1993, after charting in Belgium, Denmark and the Netherlands, later peaking at number 36.
 Elsewhere, the single charted in Africa, Oceania and West Asia, peaking at number two in Australia and Zimbabwe and number 17 in Israel.
 In Australia, it stayed within the ARIA Singles Chart top 50 for 19 weeks.

 Music video

-The accompanying music video for "Slave to the Music" was released in September 1993 by Garcia Media Production, a studio company of Garcia Media based in Amsterdam, the Netherlands.
+The music video for "Slave to the Music" was released in September 1993 by Garcia Media Production, a studio company of Garcia Media based in Amsterdam, the Netherlands.
 It was directed by Fernando Garcia, Steve Walker and Leontine Willese, featuring group members Stay-C & Nance Coolen performing in front of different coloured backgrounds.
 During the making, a green screen was used.
 The video also features scenes with a jumping toad and a dancing boy called Dion.